American elm (Ulmus americana)

 American elm bark.

-Red elm bark is hard, dark, and shallowly fissured.
+Slippery elm bark is hard, dark, and shallowly fissured.

-Red elm
+Slippery elm

 American elm bark cross-section shows alternating dark and light layers.

 In the winter.
 Elm twigs have winter buds directed to one side of the twig.
 The leaf scars are oval, with about six well-defined bundle scars.
-The twigs of red elm are especially rough, and the bud scales are hairy as well.
+The twigs of slippery elm are especially rough, and the bud scales are hairy as well.
 Those of American elm are hairles or only finely hairy.

 Where to find American elm.
 E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us that American elm is “Found in a variety of sites: frequent on alluvial bottomlands and along ravines, and sometimes a constituent of mesic woodlands northward.
 Often an early invader of cleared land and slumped banks, but not usually persisting on dry sites.
-Attacked by the Dutch elm disease and phloem necrosis which have killed large numbers of trees”
+Attacked by the Dutch elm disease and phloem necrosis which have killed large numbers of trees”.

 Scanned Drawing from an Old Book